lcwheeler/penstemon_novaseq/3_variant_calling_and_outfile_generation/README.md

-### Call genotypes to produce a gVCF
+### Call genotypes to produce an "allsites" .vcf
-The gVCF includes variants in addition to invariant sites (which are called in contiguous haplotype blocks).
-After this script has concluded (and the successful creation of the unfiltered VCF) you can remove the gVCF.
+The VCF includes variants in addition to invariant sites (which are called in contiguous haplotype blocks).

 * see [`VCFcall_2.call_genotypes_mpileup.sh`](VCFcall_2.call_genotypes_mpileup.sh)
 * Currently filters on base quality <20 and mapping quality <20, and calls invariant sites in such a way that you can filter on read depth and other parameters for invariant sites if you choose.